Fair Processing Notice

 Our Data Protection Team can be contacted at Unit 5, Langstone Business Village, Langstone, Newport, NP18 2LH, by telephone on 01633 415222 or by email [email protected]

 How we collect, use and share your data

-We may also share information with third parties such as our funders to whom we may assign our agreements.
+We may also share information (including the results of our credit search) with third parties such as our funders to whom we may assign our agreements.
+These funders may wish to conduct their own credit search using your personal data in order to secure funding for you/your business, and if you agree to enter into a finance agreement with us, you will be agreeing that out funders can use your data in this way.
 Details of these third parties and how they may process your data can be found on our website www.propelfinance.co.uk/policies/third-party-data-privacy.
 If your application is successful and you enter into an Agreement with us, we use your data to provide finance to you, for the ongoing administration of your Agreement and to help understand customer needs and business trends to improve our products and services.
 We rely on legitimate interest to process your personal data (and that of any linked person) in these ways.

 Your personal data is protected by legal rights, which include your rights to object to our processing of your personal data; request that your personal data is erased or corrected; request access to your personal data.

 For more information or to exercise your data protection rights, please contact us by email [email protected] or by telephone 01633 415222.